maximkha/quizcircle/readme.md

 # QuizCircle

-Quiz snack is a one day project to see if I could design a non-ML system to answer quiz bowl questions using only basic NLP and wikipedia.
+Quizcircle is a one day project to see if I could design a non-ML system to answer quiz bowl questions using only basic NLP and wikipedia.